open-cqrs/opencqrs-samples/using-event-streams/README.md

 /books/123-4567890/copy/XY
 ```

-When updating the system's write-model for book copy `XY`, the state rebuilding mechanism will *only* consider the events tagged strictly with the above subject.

-All other events, such as those pertaining to `/books/123-4567890` in general or any other of its copies are ignored.
+When updating the system's write-model for book copy `XY`, the state rebuilding mechanism *only* considers events strictly tagged with the above subject.
+Other events, such as those pertaining to `/books/123-4567890` in general or any other copies, are ignored.

 ## Commands and Events

-The 'lifecycle' of a book (copy) in our app looks like this:
+The lifecycle of a book (copy) in our app is depicted below:

 ![](diagramms/book-lifecycle.svg)

-The commands and events in detail:
+The commands and events are detailed as follows:

 ### [PurchaseBookCommand](src/main/java/com/example/cqrs/domain/api/purchasing/PurchaseBookCommand.java)

-The Library purchasing a new copy of a given book.
-The Subject of the command is of the form:
+The library purchases a new copy of a given book.
+The command's subject is in the format:

 ```
 /books/{isbn of book}
 ```

-On success, this yields the following Events:
+Upon success, this yields the following events:

-- `BookInformationAddedEvent`: An entry containing general information about the book is added to the system, iff. it was not present yet.
+- `BookInformationAddedEvent`: An entry with general book information is added to the system if not already present.
-- `BookCopyAddedEvent`: The purchased copy of the book has been added to the library and made available for lending.
+- `BookCopyAddedEvent`: The purchased book copy is added to the library and made available for lending.

 ### [BorrowBookCommand](src/main/java/com/example/cqrs/domain/api/borrowing/LendBookCommand.java) and [ReturnBookCommand](src/main/java/com/example/cqrs/domain/api/returning/ReturnBookCommand.java)

-A reader borrowing and eventually returning a given copy of the book.
-The Subject of the commands is of the form:
+A reader borrows and eventually returns a specific copy of a book.
+The commands' subject is in the format:

 ```
 /books/{isbn of book}/copies/{id of copy}
 ```

-On success, they yield a `BookCopyLentEvent` and a `BookCopyReturnedEvent`, respectively
+Upon success, they yield a `BookCopyLentEvent` and a `BookCopyReturnedEvent`, respectively.

-# Running the app
+# Running the App

-To run the app, make sure you have [Docker](https://www.docker.com/) installed on your system.
+To run the app, ensure you have [Docker](https://www.docker.com/) installed on your system.

 Then run: